Facebook Marketplace, Facebook Shops, Dynamic Ads

 On Instagram, the link appears above the follow button and when clicked on, it opens up into the shop.
 For example, this is how it appears for Nike:

 A user will be able to find these featured products by going to the retailer’s Facebook page, Instagram profile or via sponsored ads on the platform.
+Don't forget that you need to dress up your page with visuals and pictures to project a highly appealing brand identity.
+Think over your logo design, Facebook covers, and social media posts.
+Use a DIY tool such as Facebook logo and post maker to help you design stunning visuals.

 Facebook Dynamic Ads